bendrissou/gmutator-replication/README.md

 ## Reproduce results

-The provided docker image contains the artifact used in the paper.
+The provided docker image contains the artefact used in the paper.
 To reproduce the experiment results reported in the paper, first make sure you are using the default configurations.

  ```sh
 $ cat config